DLTcollab/sse2neon/README.md

 * [CARTA](https://github.com/CARTAvis/carta-backend) is a new visualization tool designed for viewing radio astronomy images in CASA, FITS, MIRIAD, and HDF5 formats (using the IDIA custom schema for HDF5).
 * [Catcoon](https://github.com/i-evi/catcoon) is a [feedforward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network) implementation in C.
 * [dab-cmdline](https://github.com/JvanKatwijk/dab-cmdline) provides entries for the functionality to handle Digital audio broadcasting (DAB)/DAB+ through some simple calls.
+* [EDGE](https://github.com/3dfxdev/EDGE) is an advanced OpenGL source port spawned from the DOOM engine, with focus on easy development and expansion for modders and end-users.
 * [Embree](https://github.com/embree/embree) a collection of high-performance ray tracing kernels.
 Its target users are graphics application engineers who want to improve the performance of their photo-realistic rendering application by leveraging Embree's performance-optimized ray tracing kernels.
 * [emp-tool](https://github.com/emp-toolkit/emp-tool) aims to provide a benchmark for secure computation and allowing other researchers to experiment and extend.
 * [FoundationDB](https://www.foundationdb.org) is a distributed database designed to handle large volumes of structured data across clusters of commodity servers.